 - Waiting periods and background checks for handgun purchases.
 Brady provided a background check structure for most states which lacked one for gun sales.
 The FBI still maintains the National Instant Criminal Background Check System under the Brady Act, and checks are either initiated by dealers or the state itself.

 - A remedy for the erroneous denial of a handgun.
 Anyone denied a handgun under the Brady Act based on erroneous information can potentially sue the government over the error.
-One potential remedy would require the government to correct the inaccurate information.
+One possible remedy would require the government to correct the inaccurate information.

 So what does a background check for gun sales entail under the Brady Act?
 We'll discuss that part of the law tomorrow.